 - Reddish-purple spots on the skin (other than the herpes sores being treated).

 Side effects, particularly hallucination and confusion, may be more common and pronounced in patients over age 60.

 If you experience any of these symptoms, stop taking valacyclovir and contact your prescribing doctor immediately.

 Drug interactions happen when two or more drugs combine in the body and to create unintended effects or symptoms.
 Interactions can range from mild to severe and dangerous.
 See the chart below for some examples.

 Valacyclovir can interact with over 60 different drugs, which is why it's important to let your physician know about any medications you're taking.
 For example, valacyclovir can cause serious negative interactions with several medications used to treat HIV, including:

-Be sure to tell your physician if you have HIV and if you're taking a medication to control it.
+Be sure to tell your physician if you have HIV and if you're taking medications or taking treatment to control it.

 Valacyclovir can also be dangerous when taken in combination with a class of drugs called aminoglycoside antibiotics.
 This includes drugs such as:

 Aminoglycosides — along with certain other antibiotics, like bacitracin — and valacyclovir can potentially cause kidney damage, and this risk increases when the drugs are taken together.